 Entrance requirements: A-level Mathematics; it is very useful to have AS or A2 Further Mathematics; for those applying to read Computer Science with Mathematics, STEP is a requirement.

 Applying: applicants will be asked to take the Thinking Skills Assessment Test (TSA) at interview.
 This is designed to assess critical thinking and problem-solving skills, which are highly relevant to successful study at degree level.
 More information and examples of questions can be found on the TSA website.
+Most Colleges set applicants a test at interview; further details can be found on the University's individual course page (Admissions tests are listed under the 'Entry Requirements' tab).

 Course outline: further details are available on the Department's website.